lexievu/New-York-Taxi-Analysis/README.md

 # New York Taxi Analysis

+The data used in this project can be found on [NYC TLC Trip Record Data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+For this project, we use the data on January 2019 for Yellow Taxi.

 ## Problem definition

 Predict the average money spent on taxi rides for each region of New York per given day and hour.